-The Corporation's financial assets measured at fair value, as at September 30, 2017 and 2016, which include cash and short-term deposits are classified as a Level 1 measurement.
+The Corporation's financial assets measured at fair value, as at September 30, 2018 and 2017, which include cash and cash equivalents are classified as a Level 1 measurement.
+Cash and equivalents include cash, term deposits, treasury bills and money market investments with original maturities of less than 90 days.